stefankroes/ancestry/README.md

                            false    Do not store parent id (default) true     Cache parent id in 'parent_id'
                            :virtual Use a database generated column
+    :root                  Store the root id in a column: (See Cached Columns) false    Do not store root id (default) true     Cache root id in 'root_id'
+                           :virtual Use a database generated column
     :primary_key_format    Regular expression that matches the format of the primary key:
                            '[0-9]+'            integer ids (default)
                            '[-A-Fa-f0-9]{36}'  UUIDs